Alarm Permits & False Alarm Fines

-An alarm permit does provide you with four no-fine false alarms in a rolling twelve month period.
-Five or more false alarms within a rolling 12-month period will result in the following fines:
+An alarm permit does provide you with two no-fine false alarms in a rolling twelve month period.
+Three or more false alarms within a rolling 12-month period will result in the following fines:

 For false alarms 9 & 10 = $200 per false alarm